5 Segmentation

 f.se 0.0394537636411379 0.0393912511291551

 As we can see, the numbers are almost identical.
-This is because men and women tend to be about the same age.
+Men and women tend to be about the same age.

 5.2.1.2 Distance from facility

 Distance is another interesting numerical data set.
-Again, distance could be significant depending on how we think about our product.
-For example, who is more likely to purchase a season ticket, someone five miles from the venue or five hundred?
-The answer is that it depends, but as a general rule, season ticket holders live closer to venues.
+Distance could be especially important depending on how we are thinking about our product.
+Who is more likely to purchase a season ticket?
+Someone that is five miles from the venue or five hundred?
+The answer is that it depends, but as a general rule, season ticket holders tend to live closer to venues.

 #-----------------------------------------------------------------